Skip to content

 Platform mechanics

-That means agencies should stop assuming the “winning” page is simply the page with the highest rank.
-In AIO-heavy result sets, the higher-value question is whether the page is extraction-ready, semantically complete, and backed by enough corroboration that Google can quote or paraphrase it without uncertainty.
+Google AI Overviews pull from a broader confidence model than classic organic ranking alone.
+Ranking strength still matters, but the higher-value question is whether the page is extraction-ready, semantically complete, and supported by enough corroboration that Google can paraphrase it without uncertainty.

 Page design

-Add these patterns
+Add these five patterns

 • Question-led H2s with answer-first opening sentences

-• Comparison tables for nuanced choices and trade-offs
+• Comparison tables for trade-offs and nuance

 • Named proof, source context, and fresh examples